eidHossam/Master-Embedded-Systems/Unit_5_First_Term_Projects/High_Pressure_Detector/README.md

 ## High pressure detector project based on STM32F103C6 board with Cortex-M3

-## The main objective of this project is to start an alarm when the pressure value is over a specific limit for 60 seconds.

 ![STM32](https://github.com/eidHossam/Master-Embedded-Systems/assets/106603484/af5093fe-467e-48f7-9d7d-a780822cd173)

+## The main objective of this project is to start an alarm when the pressure value is over a specific threshold of 20 bar.

 ## Google Drive
 ### [Drive](https://drive.google.com/drive/folders/1t-TtS8-zy63dYuKqBTmWGm1xaVTbMjsl?usp=drive_link)